rwunsch/shelly-bulk-control/documentation/Parameter_Management.md

 1. **Device Capabilities-based Management**: Intelligently determines API endpoints and parameter paths based on device capabilities.
 2. **Legacy Parameter Definitions**: Maintains backward compatibility with older parameter definition approaches.

+The Parameter Service now leverages the [Device Capabilities](Device_Capabilities.md) system as its primary source of information about supported parameters.
+When a parameter operation is requested, the service first checks if the device has a capability definition and looks up the parameter details there.
+This provides more accurate and device-specific parameter handling.

 The service is designed to be flexible and extensible, with priority given to the device capabilities-based approach for modern devices, falling back to legacy approaches when needed.
 This ensures reliable operation across diverse device types and firmware versions.

 **Note**: Code using the old import path `shelly_manager.parameters.parameter_service` will continue to work but is deprecated.
 Please update your imports to use `shelly_manager.parameter.parameter_service` instead.